-The JV remains committed to the Beetaloo project which, if successful, has the potential to deliver long-term economic and social benefits for the Northern Territory, Australia and is encouraged by the positive results to date.
-However, the circumstances presented by COVID-19 have led the JV to conclude that the focus at this time must be to protect the people and communities of the Northern Territory.
+While the JV is committed to the Beetaloo project which, if successful, has the potential to deliver long-term economic and social benefits for the Northern Territory, Australia the circumstances presented by COVID-19 led the JV to conclude that the immediate focus in March 2020 was to protect the people and communities of the Northern Territory.

-On 7 April 2020 Falcon announced that Falcon Australia had executed an agreement which included a restated Farm-Out Agreement and Joint Operating Agreement (collectively "the 2020 Agreements") with Origin to farm down 7.5% of Falcon Australia's 30% PI in the Exploration Permits.
-Falcon and Origin are obligated to seek the Northern Territory government and TSXV stock exchange approvals, in respect of the 2020 Agreements.
+On 7 April 2020 Falcon announced that Falcon Australia had executed a restated Farm-Out Agreement and Joint Operating Agreement (collectively the "2020 Agreements") with Origin to farm down 7.5% of Falcon Australia's 30% PI in the Exploration Permits.
+Falcon and Origin were obligated to seek the Northern Territory government and TSXV stock exchange approvals, in respect of the 2020 Agreements.
+The Northern Territory government approval remains outstanding.